How To Fix Your Relationship With Food: The Inner Child

 The ‘Good Girl’ Or ‘Good Boy’: Conforming With Rules

 If a little girl was fearful of her father’s short temper, she might have made lots of effort to follow the rules, be good and keep quiet, to avoid being told off.
 The child has adapted to her world and responds in the safest, most self-protective way (our inherent need for survival).
 In this example, the child has adapted in a way to avoid criticism or violence.
-In adulthood, this ‘good girl’ tendency might manifest in adulthood as a rule-following, being highly responsible, avoiding conflict or people pleasing, avoid speaking too much (maintaining a low profile), and the individual might find herself avoiding people with short tempers.
+This ‘good girl’ tendency might manifest in adulthood as a rule-follower, being highly responsible, avoiding conflict or people pleasing, not speaking too much (maintaining a low profile), and the individual might find herself avoiding people with short tempers.

 A Rebellious Child Ego State